-Priority Axis Fund EU support (EUR) Share of total EU support for the operational programme Thematic Objective Investmen t priorities Specific objectives corresponding to investment priority Common and specific programme result indicators, for which an objective has been set Share of early school leavers Share of three-year-old children placed in preschool establishments Number of visits to cultural monuments and heritage institutions made accessible for admission Share of sub-collections and funds having been streamlined and made accessible Surface area covered by the local plan, regulatory plan and the planning study 85,631,397 1.45 % 9 4.2 Strengthening the capacity of community-led local development to improve management and administration skills of LAGs - Success rate of project applications 5 ERDF 138,874,827 2.35 % - - 5.1 Ensuring quality programme management and implementation Number of permanently employed staff of the implementation structure Take-up rate of the programme 6 ERDF REACT-EU 1,146,803,924 19.40 % 13 13 6.1 REACT-EU Capacities of modernized highly specialized and follow-up health care Number of hospitalised persons using the supported capacities or means from IROP (REACT-EU) Readiness of IRS units Capacity of services and social work 7 ERDF REACT-EU 1,176,000 0.02 % - - 7.1 Technical Assistance - REACT-EU Number of permanently employed staff of the implementation structure 8 ERDF 10,740,000 0.18% 9 9iv 8.1.
+Priority Axis Fund EU support (EUR) Share of total EU support for the operational programme Thematic Objective Investmen t priorities Specific objectives corresponding to investment priority Common and specific programme result indicators, for which an objective has been set Share of early school leavers Share of three-year-old children placed in preschool establishments Number of visits to cultural monuments and heritage institutions made accessible for admission Share of sub-collections and funds having been streamlined and made accessible Surface area covered by the local plan, regulatory plan and the planning study 85,631,397 1.45 % 9 4.2 Strengthening the capacity of community-led local development to improve management and administration skills of LAGs - Success rate of project applications 5 ERDF 138,874,827 2.35 % - - 5.1 Ensuring quality programme management and implementation Number of permanently employed staff of the implementation structure Take-up rate of the programme 6 ERDF REACT-EU 1,124,659,594 19.03% 13 13 6.1 REACT-EU Capacities of modernized highly specialized and follow-up health care Number of hospitalised persons using the supported capacities or means from IROP (REACT-EU) Readiness of IRS units Capacity of services and social work 7 ERDF REACT-EU 1,176,000 0.02 % - - 7.1 Technical Assistance - REACT-EU Number of permanently employed staff of the implementation structure 8 ERDF 15,071,335 0.25% 9 9iv 8.1.
+Support for refugees from Ukraine Total number of supported persons Number of children under 18 years of age 9 ERDF REACT-EU 22,144,330 0.37% 13 13 9.1.
 Support for refugees from Ukraine Total number of supported persons Number of children under 18 years of age